IrinaSTA/boris_bikes_day2/README.md

-# Boris Bike Model #
+# boris bikes #

-This project is a model of the Boris Bikes that were introduced by TFL.
+This was a project for Makers to learn Ruby and TDD.

 # How to Use #